2020-08-17 22:24:01

 NUnit will create combinations of all of these values.
 In this example 3*3*3 = 27 test cases.

-As we do not know what the expected results will be for each combination we can not add an Assert
+As we do not know what the expected results will be for each combination we can not add an Assert.

-This is only useful to check that the sut
+This is only useful to check that the sut does not throw an exception.

-Attribute to Prevent the Default Behaviour of Creating Many Combination
+Using the [Sequential] Attribute to Prevent the Default Behaviour of Creating Many Combination

 [Test][Sequential] // This is essentially the same as having 3 TestCase attributes. // i.e. 3 tests are executed. public void CalculateCorrectMointhlyRepayment_Combinatorial( [Values(100_000, 200_000, 500_000)]decimal principal, [Values(6.5, 10, 20)]decimal interestRate, [Values(10, 20, 30)]int termInYears,[Values(1264.14, 1755.14, 4387.86)]decimal expectedMonthlyPayment ) { var sut = new LoanRepaymentCalculator(); var monthlyPayment = sut.CalculateMonthlyRepayment( new LoanAmount("USD", principal), interestRate, new MortgageTerm(termInYears));Assert.That(monthlyPayment, Is.EqualTo(expectedMonthlyPayment)); }

-Attribute to Generate a Range of Values
+Use the [Range] Attribute to Generate a Range of Values

 2400 test cases are created.